urmilshroff/dashboard_reborn/README.md

 To build and run the app on your device, do the following:

 -   [Install Flutter](https://flutter.dev/docs/get-started/install/) by following the instructions on their website.
--   Fork/clone this repo to your local machine using `git clone https://github.com/urmilshroff/dashboard_reborn.git`.
+-   Clone this repo to your local machine using `git clone https://github.com/urmilshroff/dashboard_reborn.git`.
--   Connect your devices/emulators and run the app using `flutter run --release` in the root of the project directory.
+-   Connect your device/emulator and run the app using `flutter run` in the root of the project directory.

-Note: you can also run it faster in debug mode using `flutter run`, but the animations will be choppy and performance won't be as expected.
+Note: you can also run it in release mode using `flutter run --release` to experience the beautiful animations at their best.

 ## Usage